joachimdalen/azext/docs/changelog/config.md

     "docs": ":memo: Documentation",
     "maint": ":hammer_and_wrench: Maintenance ({{ changeCount }})"
   },
+  // Map issue and pull request prefixes to different types "typeResourcePrefixMapping": {
+    "feature": {
+      "issue": "Suggested in:",
+      "pullRequest": "Implemented in:"
+    },
+    "fix": {
+      "issue": "Reported in:",
+      "pullRequest": "Fixed in:"
+    }
+  },
   // Format of title for attributions "attributionTitleFormat": { "size": "h2", "format": ":star2: Contributors" },
   // Format of sub-title for attributions